SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

     SELECT *
       FROM (db_table)
       INTO TABLE @itab->*.

+    "Similar to the NEW operator, you can use the addition NEW here to create an anonymous data object "in place.
+The advantage is that the data type is constructed in a suitable way.
+    SELECT *
+      FROM (db_table)
+      INTO TABLE NEW @DATA(a_dobj).

     "Dynamic WHERE clause
     "This is an example for using an internal table with a character-like row type